Self Management of Heart Failure

 STOP: CALL 9-1-1

-If you experience chest pain or tightness, fainting, extreme difficulty breathing or mental confusion, call 9-1-1.
+If you experience chest pain or tightness, fainting, struggling to breathe, feeling short of breath at rest or mental confusion, call 9-1-1.